Grumbel/rfactortools/README.md

 Allows you to pack files into a `.mas` file.

+### imgtool.py

+Allows you to rescale overlarge menu graphics to fit properly into GameStockCar2013.

 ### `rfactorcrypt.py`

 Used for encryption, decryption or inspection of rFactor related files.